Workshops, Employers on Campus & Events

 Advising & Career Services offers a selection of workshops aimed toward helping you choose a major and career, answering your questions about internships, preparing you for interviewing, perfecting your resume and cover letter, and more.
 No need to sign up in advance - please arrive in our office prior to the time the workshop is scheduled to begin.

 ACS also co-hosts and promotes other career-related campus events open to students and alumni.
-Please see the calendar below for more information.
+Please see the calendar below details and dates.

 Quick links for this page:

 - Workshops & Events Calendar

 - Workshop Descriptions

 - Explore PSU Majors!
 2017

 - Free computer program workshops and financial wellness appointments!